Tarsha777/Portfolio-using-react/README.md

 🌟 My Portfolio 🚀 | Built with React

 Welcome to my React-powered portfolio website!
 This is where I showcase my projects, skills, and achievements in a sleek and interactive way.
-If you're a recruiter, developer, or just someone who stumbled upon this—welcome! 🎉
+If you're a recruiter, developer, or just someone who stumbled upon this, welcome! 🎉

 ![image](https://github.com/user-attachments/assets/9a0f86f3-b3bd-4d60-925a-513c2e211589)